SemanticMediaWiki/SemanticExtraSpecialProperties/README.md

 #### Depreciated properties

-- `_MIMETYPE` add MIME type in case the article object is in namespace "file".
+- `_MIMETYPE` add MIME type in case the article object is in the `NS_FILE` namespace.
 Please use Semantic MediaWiki's (≥ 1.9.1) [MIME type][MIME type] instead.
-- `_MEDIATYPE` add media type in case the article object is in the "file" namespace.
+- `_MEDIATYPE` add media type in case the article object is in the `NS_FILE` namespace.
 Please use Semantic MediaWiki's (≥ 1.9.1) [Media type][Media type] instead.

 These properties may be removed in any further release of this extension.